Chemistry Of Emotions

 Our ancient brains evolved the perfect way to keep us safe by controlling the chemicals in our mind to moderate our behavior.

-Your emotions depend on fluctuating levels of neurotransmitters, which cause the activation of different parts of the brain responsible for different moods like anger issues, conflict management and stress, or activate parts of the brains that trigger the stimulation of the autonomic nervous system.
+Your emotions depend on fluctuating levels of neurotransmitters, which cause the activation of different parts of the brain responsible for different moods, or activate parts of the brains that trigger the stimulation of the autonomic nervous system.

 Adrenaline: These hormones are released by adrenal glands that sit on top of each kidney, adrenaline increases the flow of blood to our muscles, raises our heart rate and dilates our pupils.
 It is crucial in our fight or flight survival responses.